DozedCupboard/DozedCupboard/01_Project/README.md

 <b>THE PARQUET FILE IS NOT IN THE DIRECTORY SINCE IT IS TOO LARGE TO STORE ON GITHUB.</b>

 It stores the record of taxi data.
-To download it download Yellow Taxi's Trip Records for January 2024 (It's a Parquet file).
+To run the code you will need to download Yellow Taxi's Trip Records for January 2024 (It's a Parquet file).
 You can do this at https://www.nyc.gov/site/tlc/about/tlc-trip-record-data.page.
+Keep the file in the same directory as the notebook.

 ### Project Overview: Taxi Patterns in New York City